pomelio/website/data/articles/cookbook_markdown.md

 - line 21: loop a `sections` array variable.
 - line 22: get a `section` map variable
 - line 23: get the `topics` array variable from a `section` variable.
-- line 24 - 26: map each `topic` of a section and add a `active` property to the topic when the topic's `md` string value same as the current request's `path` which is saved in the `ppath` variable. we will high light the `topic` link of the topic when the current topic's `markdown` document is rendered.
+- line 24 - 26: map each `topic` of a section and add a `active` property to the topic when the topic's `md` string value same as the current request's `path` which is saved in the `web_path` variable. we will high light the `topic` link of the topic when the current topic's `markdown` document is rendered.
 - line 28: get the section's `title`
 - line 29: render the `section` template into a `html`, the `section` template path is `/docs/sidebar_section.mustache`.
 The template will use the above variables `title` and `topics`
 - line 30: add the section's html into the sections html array.